-Wondering where you can buy plant seeds online this year?
-Check out this list of my favourite Canadian seed companies.
+Are you wondering where you can buy seeds online in Canada this year?
+Check out this list of popular seed companies that ship to Canadian addresses.

-Even though there’s snow on the ground, it's time to start thinking about what you want to plant in your garden this year!
+Yes, even though there may still be snow on the ground, it's time to start thinking about what you want to plant in your garden this year.

 Whether you're container gardening on a balcony, or have a full garden bed at your disposal, ordering your seeds early will set you up for success later in the season.

 I used to buy all of my seeds at work (which was a big box store that had a designated garden centre).
-But when COVID hit last year, we ran into an issue where seeds couldn't be sold during the province-wide lockdown.
+But when COVID hit, we ran into an issue where seeds couldn't be sold during the province-wide lockdown.

 Six Tips for Buying Seeds Online